We help enhance your investment skills

 Undervalued stocks are shares of companies that trade for less than their intrinsic or true value.
 This discrepancy can result from various factors, including market fluctuations, investor reactions to recent news, or general market undervaluation.

-The core idea behind investing in undervalued stocks is to capitalise on the market's inefficiency by purchasing stocks at a discount and waiting for their price to align with their true value.
+The core idea behind investing in undervalued stocks is to capitalize on the market’s inefficiency by purchasing stocks at a discount and waiting for their price to align with their true value.

 What are the Factors on Which the Intrinsic Value of Stocks Depends?